The Taking of Pelham 123 (2009 film): Plot

 Based on clues from Garber's conversations, the police discover that Ryder is Dennis Ford, a manager at a private equity firm who was sentenced to prison for investment fraud.
 Ford had agreed to a plea bargain to serve three years, but received ten years instead.
-One of the mayor's aides mentions the extreme drop in the major stock indexes, and the mayor deduces that Ryder is attempting to manipulate the market via put options.
+One of the mayor's aides mentions the extreme drop in the major stock indexes, and the mayor infers that Ryder is attempting to manipulate the market via put options.
 Ryder demands that Garber deliver the ransom money himself to avoid coming in contact with the police.
 Garber is flown to the terminal, where he is given a pistol for protection.
 Ryder brings Garber aboard and orders him to operate the train down the tunnel below 33rd Street, where Garber and the hijackers exit, rigging the train to go on without them.
 Garber manages to separate himself at a railway crossing and then follows Ryder to Track 61 underneath Waldorf Astoria hotel.
-Ryder parts from Bashkin and Emri, who are shot dead after being surrounded by police and provoking deadly force in an apparent suicide-by-cop.
+Ryder parts from Bashkin and Emri, who are shot dead after being surrounded by police and provoking deadly force in an apparent suicide by cop.
 The train comes to a screeching halt safely just before Coney Island (West 8th Street-New York Aquarium), and the police discover that Ryder is no longer on board.

 Ryder hails a taxi, with Garber following him on-foot, and finds out that his scheme has amassed $307 million.
 Garber steals a car and pursues Ryder.
 After a brief chase, they reach the Manhattan Bridge's pedestrian walkway, where Garber catches up with Ryder and holds him at gunpoint.
 Ryder gives him a 10-second ultimatum to pull the trigger, and in the final seconds, pulls out his own gun and forces Garber to shoot him.
 Telling Garber in his final breath, "You're my goddamn hero", Ryder collapses and dies (as Garber solemnly looks on while Camonetti observes approvingly from a chopper).

 The mayor thanks Garber and assures him the city will "go to bat" for him over his bribery admission.
 The film concludes as Garber returns home to his wife with groceries he had promised to pick up.